 An income statement and a balance sheet are very similar, but differ greatly in what information they provide about the business.
 Where an income statement is a record of the revenue and expenses of the company over a set period of time, the balance sheet is a snapshot of the assets and liabilities of company at a single point in time.
 The balance sheet, which is usually more detailed than an income statement, is used to assess the current health of a company in order to inform financial decisions.

 An income statement, on the other hand, provides details about how the revenue and expenses in a business play out over time, which reveals whether the company is operating with income or at a loss during a particular period.
-The income statement is an essential tool for every business and an important source of information for every investor.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
+The income statement is an essential tool for every business and an important source of information for every investor.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.